Attack on Pearl Harbor

-The attack commenced at 7:48 a.m.
-Hawaiian Time (6:18 p.m.
-GMT).
-The base was attacked by 353 Imperial Japanese aircraft (including fighters, level and dive bombers, and torpedo bombers) in two waves, launched from six aircraft carriers.
-Of the eight U.S. Navy battleships present, all were damaged, with four sunk.
-All but Arizona were later raised, and six were returned to service and went on to fight in the war.
-The Japanese also sank or damaged three cruisers, three destroyers, an anti-aircraft training ship, and one minelayer.
-More than 180 US aircraft were destroyed.
-2,403 Americans were killed and 1,178 others were wounded.
-Important base installations such as the power station, dry dock, shipyard, maintenance, and fuel and torpedo storage facilities, as well as the submarine piers and headquarters building (also home of the intelligence section) were not attacked.
-Japanese losses were light: 29 aircraft and five midget submarines lost, and 64 servicemen killed.
-Kazuo Sakamaki, the commanding officer of one of the submarines, was captured.
+The attack force, commanded by Chūichi Nagumo, began its attacks at 7:48 a.m.
+Hawaiian time (6:18 p.m.
+GMT) on December 7, 1941.
+The base was attacked by 353 fighters, level and dive bombers, and torpedo bombers in two waves launched from six aircraft carriers.
+Of the eight U.S. battleships present, all were damaged and four were sunk.
+All but Arizona were later raised, and six were returned to service during the war.
+The Japanese also sank or damaged three cruisers, three destroyers, an anti-aircraft training ship, and a minelayer.
+More than 180 U.S. aircraft were destroyed.
+A total of 2,403 Americans were killed and 1,178 others were wounded, while the Japanese lost a total of 29 aircraft, five midget submarines, and 130 men.
+The three U.S. carriers stationed at Pearl Harbor were at sea at the time, and important base installations, including its oil storage and naval repair facilities, were not attacked.

-Japan announced declarations of war on the United States and the British Empire later that day (December 8 in Tokyo), but the declarations were not delivered until the following day.
-The British government declared war on Japan immediately after learning that their territory had also been attacked, while the following day (December 8) the United States Congress declared war on Japan.
-On December 11, though they had no formal obligation to do so under the Tripartite Pact with Japan, Germany and Italy each declared war on the U.S., which responded with a declaration of war against Germany and Italy.
-There were numerous historical precedents for the unannounced military action by Japan, but the lack of any formal warning (required by part III of the Hague Convention of 1907), particularly while negotiations were still apparently ongoing, led President Franklin D. Roosevelt to proclaim December 7, 1941, "a date which will live in infamy".
-Because the attack happened without a declaration of war and without explicit warning, the attack on Pearl Harbor was later judged in the Tokyo Trials to be a war crime.
+Japan declared war on the U.S. and the British Empire later that day (December 8 in Tokyo), but the declarations were not delivered until the next day.
+On December 8, both the United Kingdom and U.S. declared war on Japan.
+On December 11, though they had no formal obligation to do so under the Tripartite Pact with Japan, Germany and Italy each declared war on the United States, which responded with a declaration of war against Germany and Italy.
+While there were historical precedents for unannounced military action by Japan, the lack of a formal warning and perception that the attack had been unprovoked led U.S. president Franklin D. Roosevelt to famously label December 7, 1941, "a date which will live in infamy".
+The attack was the deadliest event ever in Hawaii, and the deadliest foreign attack on the U.S. until the September 11 attacks of 2001.